 The University of Cologne (Germany’s largest university with more than 50,000 students) is offering

-- a free, intensive course in German aimed to meet the specific needs of young researchers in classics
+- an intensive course in German aimed to meet the specific needs of young researchers in classics

 - seminars where you can present your research and discuss it with local faculty and graduate students

 The German language classes will last for six weeks, meeting Monday through Friday, 4 hours a day.
 In the afternoons, participants are invited to attend lectures or to participate in classes and seminars in the Classics department.
-(The local summer semester runs through July 18.)
 The University of Cologne offers a wide range of courses and has specialists in virtually every field of Classical studies from papyrology and epigraphy to Greek and Roman literature, linguistics and Medieval or Byzantine studies.

 If you are interested and would like to know more about the program, please feel free to contact Prof. Anja Bettenworth (firstname.lastname@example.org).